Field-driven Reversal Models in Artificial Spin Ice: Spin Canting

 \section{Spin Canting}

-Subject to an external field applied along the geometrical axis of an ASI array, the moment inside each macrospin slightly rotates to minimise the Zeeman contribution to the net energy, with the rotation occurring in opposite directions for each sub-lattice, as depicted in the inset to Figure~\ref{fig:pd_phi_alpha}(b).
-This spin canting has an important effect on the interactions between the macrospins and the emergent properties of pinwheel arrays.~\cite{Paterson_2019_PRB_pinwheel_FM} Somewhat related to this is physical rotation of individual islands, which has been recently shown to allow access to different low energy states in square geometries.~\cite{Keswani_2020_square_asym_PRB} The possibility of uniform spin canting in response to an applied field is included in MM models, but is absent in the PD and SW-PD models.
-In the following, we explore this degree of freedom in the point-dipole models by introducing into our analytical calculations the parameter $\phi$, describing the island canting angle [see inset to Figure~\ref{fig:pd_phi_alpha}(b)].
+Subject to an external field applied along the geometrical axis of an ASI array, the net moment of each ferromagnetic island slightly rotates within the fixed island to minimise the Zeeman contribution to the net energy, with the rotation occurring in opposite directions for each sub-lattice.~\cite{foot1} This spin canting has an important effect on the interactions between the macrospins and the emergent properties of pinwheel arrays.~\cite{Paterson_2019_PRB_pinwheel_FM} The possibility of uniform spin canting in response to an applied field is included in MM models, but is absent in the PD and SW-PD models.
+In the following, we explore this degree of freedom in the point-dipole models by introducing into our analytical calculations the parameter $\phi$, describing the canting angle of the point-dipoles.
+This situation is depicted in the schematic inset to \textbf{Figure~\ref{fig:pd_phi_alpha}(b)}, where the point-dipoles are drawn as 2-D islands.
+Because the moment of islands in each sub-lattice rotate in opposite directions, the angle of the net magnetisation remains unchanged.
 The degree of canting will depend on the external field and could be estimated from MM simulations.
 For simplicity, we examine the case of equal spin canting, which approximates the case where the field is applied along a geometrical axis.

 For the PD model, the inclusion of canting breaks the degeneracy of the reversal barrier in Eq.~(\ref{eqn:pdp_E}).
 The biasing of the energy barrier from the dipolar field from all other islands now takes the form: